LaurentOngaro/UEVaultManager/docs/source/configuration.rst

     verbose_mode = False
     ; Delay in seconds when UE assets metadata cache will be invalidated.
 Default value represent 15 days ue_assets_max_cache_duration = 1296000
-    ; File name (and path) for logging issues with assets when running the --list command ; use "~/" at the start of the filename to store it relatively to the user directory ignored_assets_filename_log = ~/.config/ignored_assets.log
+    ; File name (and path) to log issues with assets when running the --list command ; use "~/" at the start of the filename to store it relatively to the user directory ignored_assets_filename_log = ~/.config/ignored_assets.log
     notfound_assets_filename_log = ~/.config/notfound_assets.log